base-org/pessimism/docs/alerting.md

 ### Cooldown
 **NOTE: This is currently unimplemented**
 To ensure that alerts aren't spammed to destinations once invoked, a time based cooldown value should exist that specifies how long an invariantSession must wait before it can propagate a trigged alert again.
+This value should be configurable by the user via a JSON-RPC request.